 In addition, speakers should not get specific about a suicide method or gory descriptions of the final scenery.
 Hollywood loves to paint the scene but suicide prevention experts advise against it based on what we know today.
 Audiences don’t need to hear a lot of details on ropes, belts, gun barrels, or blood.
 It’s already an uncomfortable topic.
 It doesn’t need it to be graphic, too.

 If there is a mention of suicide method, and this is a gray area, it should be brief and non-sensationalized.
 This is controversial but until we know definitively that it’s not dangerous, we should be thoughtful on this topic.
 I will mention method briefly to clinical audiences, however, I don’t need to go into detail to tell my story.
 (Study about 13 Reasons Why and how the graphic scene of suicide originally included triggered vulnerable teens.)

-In speech about addiction, speakers shouldn’t use slides and videos with visuals of needles and lines of coke.
+In a speech about addiction, speakers shouldn’t use slides and videos with visuals of needles and lines of coke.
 Unless there is a very specific reason for using them, these stock images are overused, stigmatizing and triggering for those in recovery.
 These subjects need to be discussed, but they need to be discussed in a way that shows respect and doesn’t carry on the tradition of shame.
 If we showed more examples of people in recovery, we might trigger people to seek help that need it.